valexande/HomeOntology-and-Argumentation/README.md

 !!Note the token will change once a week for security reasons!!

-The server is down for the moment, we apologize for this incovinience :( :(.
-Soon we will fix the problem
+# !!!The server is down for the moment, we apologize for this incovinience :( :(.
+Soon we will fix the problem!!!

 After you have given the credential you are one step away, open the "HomeOntology and Argumentation.ipynb" file, and run it.
 After that enjoy :)